 We are so ox-static to have a newly renovated tour barn, museum and education center!
 Completed in 2019, our building is ADA accessible.
 The parking lot is unpaved, however the entrance is accessed from a flat concrete walkway.
 Restrooms are ADA compliant, and the gift shop and museum are both located on the first floor.
 The second floor is accessible by stairs or lift, and is used for special programming and events.

-Tours are 45 minutes with one of our interpretive guides , taking visitors through our chutes to see the herd.
+Tours are approximately 45 minutes long with an interpretive guide taking visitors through our chutes to see the herd.
 The chutes are the same pathways between pastures that we use to herd our animals to and from the barn!
-Because of this, they are unpaved.
 The chutes are also used by farm equipment such as our tractor, and pick-up trucks.
-The chutes are relatively flat, with packed dirt and grass.
-Because of the farm equipment, there can be some variation of flatness due to the tire tracks.
+Chutes are relatively flat gravel, soil, and grass.
+There will be some ruts and unevenness of surfaces.

 We recognize that everyone has different levels of comfort, and may decide that the tour is not accessible based on their needs.
 We are happy to discuss possible alternatives for your visit with us.
 Please contact the farm with your questions and concerns!